0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }
 ```
-We found 0.83 as the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
+We found 0.83 to be the sweet spot value for the coefficient between detecting encrypted files and limiting false positives.<br/>
 As we increase the value of the coefficient the difference between the initial entropy value and the final entropy value to be considered suspicious increases. <br/>

 ## Tracking & Evaluating file handles